nesbox/TIC-80/README.md

 - Export your game without editors, and then publish it to app stores (WIP).

 # Community
-You can play and share games, tools and music at [tic.computer](https://tic.computer/play).
+You can play and share games, tools and music at [https://tic80.com/play](https://tic80.com/play).

-The community also hangs out and discusses on [Discord chat](https://discord.gg/DkD73dP).
+The community also hangs out and discusses on [Telegram](https://t.me/tic80) or [Discord](https://discord.gg/DkD73dP).

 # Contributing
 You are can contribute by issuing a bug or requesting a new feature on our [issues page](https://github.com/nesbox/tic.computer/issues).
 Keep in mind when engaging on a discussion to follow our [Code of Conduct](https://github.com/nesbox/TIC-80/blob/master/CODE_OF_CONDUCT.md).

-You can also contribute by reviewing or improving our [wiki](https://github.com/nesbox/tic.computer/wiki).
+You can also contribute by reviewing or improving our [wiki](https://github.com/nesbox/TIC-80/wiki).
-The [wiki](https://github.com/nesbox/tic.computer/wiki) holds TIC-80 documentation, code snippets and game development tutorials.
+The [wiki](https://github.com/nesbox/TIC-80/wiki) holds TIC-80 documentation, code snippets and game development tutorials.

 # Build instructions